Context

 Imagery and space technologies, combined with in-situ data, have a high level of utility in providing large-scale, consistent, up-to-date, and comprehensive information.

-The MEOSS WaterManagement suite of services is constantly evolving.
+The MEOSS MEO-WaterManagement suite of services is constantly evolving.
 It offers various and complementary tools to observe, assess and anticipate water-related risks and stresses.

 MEO-Irrigation